openharmony/third_party_cangjie_runtime/README.md

 In the Cangjie programming language, program execution depends on the capabilities of the runtime and standard library.
 The Cangjie Runtime, as a lightweight and efficient fundamental engine, is responsible for managing core resources such as memory and threads during program execution.
 The Cangjie Language Standard Library provides feature-rich built-in libraries covering data structures, common algorithms, mathematical computations, regular expressions, system interactions, file operations, network communications, and other functionalities, which can meet most development needs.

+This repository provides the source code for the Cangjie Runtime and Cangjie Programming Language Standard Library.
+The overall structure diagram is shown below:

 ![](runtime/figures/runtime_std.png)

 > Usage of Third-Party Libraries